 General Dentistry » Snoring / Mouthguards

 Many people are embarrassed by their snoring while their partners are exasperated.
-So at Mt Barker Dentists we recommend patients who snore be evaluated by a sleep doctor to assess why they snore.
-It can be because of the anatomical shape of their pharynx, tongue and uvula or connected to their weight and the fatty tissue around their pharynx.
+For many they can’t holiday with family and friends.
+Patients can be evaluated by a sleep doctor to assess why they snore or be assessed by one of our trained dentists.
+It is not all about carrying excess weight.
+It can be because of the anatomical shape of their pharynx, tongue and uvula, position of their lower jaw or possibly connected to their weight and the fatty tissue around their pharynx causing it to narrow.

 Night guards are a customised retainer made from thicker acrylic plastic that you wear while sleeping.
 Everyone clenches and grinds their teeth to some degree while they’re asleep.
 The splint protects your teeth by providing a thick barrier between your upper and lower teeth, absorbing the forces felt by your teeth and jaw when you clench or grind.
 By wearing a night guard you’ll protect your teeth, your dental work and relieve the stress on your jaw muscles.

 If you play any form of contact sport mouthguards are a must to mitigate the risk of irreversible damage to your teeth, surrounding soft tissue, and tooth loss from sporting impacts.
 They protect your teeth from serious damage and come in a range of colours.
 Children may require new mouth guards more regularly as their adult teeth come through.
 Adults should replace their mouth guards at least every five years and even more regularly if they play high intensity sport.